ronaspen/Tableau-Challenge/README.md

 Just to explain the dataset I used:

-I downlaoded 6 individual csv files from the Citi Bike Data webpage.
+I downloaded 6 individual csv files from the Citi Bike Data webpage.

 They were:
 June 2023, July 2023, August 2023 (The summer months)